JYL123/AI_In_Finance/toyapp/README.md

 ## Connection between Redux and React

-Presentational components should `connect()` with the application store to supply/retrieve information.
-Essentially, `connect()` connects the presentational components with `mapStateToProps` and `mapDispatchToProps`, so that all the changes sepcified in `mapStateToProps` and `mapDispatchToProps` are triggered by this component.
+Components should `connect()` with the application store to supply/retrieve information.
+Essentially, `connect()` connects the components with `mapStateToProps` and `mapDispatchToProps`, so that all the changes sepcified in `mapStateToProps` and `mapDispatchToProps` are triggered by this component.

 To extract information from the current state for the components to display, we use `mapStateToProps`. `mapStateToProps` receives application state from the store whenever state has changed and make data